-A few years ago I made it my New Year’s resolution to cross-country ski every day.
+A few years ago I made it my New Year’s resolution to cross-country ski every day there was snow on the ground.
 Did I hold that resolution through to December 31st?
 Nope!
 But did I ski as much as I could that year?
 You bet I did.
 The beauty of cross-country skiing in the Lake Placid area is that there are enough trails to keep you skiing throughout the winter, and enough variations in terrain that you’ll never be bored.
 With a good number of trail miles under my skis, I like to think I have a favorite spot, but what drives me to keep going is knowing that there is always more to explore.
 From groomed cross-country ski centers to untouched backcountry thrills, the Nordic skiing here is incredible.

 Get your kicks at MVH

 Need a snack?
-The brand new Mountain Pass Lodge at Mount Van Hoevenberg has everything you need for a bite to eat, and you can get the latest Nordic gear at the only SWIX Concept retail store in North America.
+Mountain Pass Lodge at Mount Van Hoevenberg has great dining options.
+Stop by and grab a bite to eat, shop everything from souvenirs to unique sports memorabilia at Mountain Pass Mercantile, and get the latest Nordic gear at the only SWIX Concept retail store in North America.

 The backwoods